-"Stock from an equity plan is usually a large component of an employee's annual compensation, so it's easy for your portfolio to become overly concentrated in your employer's stock," says Senseney.
+"Stock from an equity plan is usually a large component of an executive’s annual compensation, so it's easy for your portfolio to become overly concentrated in your employer's stock," says Haggerty.
 "But you need to take a step back, consider how these benefits fit into your long-term financial objectives, such as college savings, retirement, or a vacation home, and develop a plan to diversify accordingly."

-Tip: Consult with a financial advisor to ensure that your investments are appropriately diversified and read Viewpoints on Fidelity.com: The risk of a concentrated portfolio
+Tip: Consult with a financial advisor to ensure that your investments are appropriately diversified and read Viewpoints on Fidelity.com: The guide to diversification

-Mistake #6: Failing to update your beneficiary information
+Mistake #6: Forgetting to update your beneficiary information